clydedsouza/clydedsouza-web-api/portfolio/projects/2015/kiwi-sports.md

 ---

-Clyde developed his first Windows Store PC app called Kiwi Sports which is an all-in-one app for the All Blacks, Black Caps and Silver Ferns.
+As part of the [Microsoft Student Accelerator programme](https://twitter.com/nz_msa), each student had to create and submit a Windows Store App to qualify for the next round.
+I developed my first Windows Store PC app called Kiwi Sports which is an all-in-one app for the All Blacks, Black Caps and Silver Ferns.
+This app fetches data from API's to show images, news and videos for the All Blacks, Black Caps and Silver Ferns.